guidoschmidt/hicetnunc.wiki.backup/General.md

 ## I want to create my own gallery.
 How do I do it?
 This is currently being developed.
 We are not taking any pull requests at the moment to have a gallery featured but you will be able to make your own soon.

+## What video formats/codecs are supported?
+We recommend mp4, although you can mint webm, mov, and ogv.
+H.265 codec is not supported, we recommend H.264.

 ## How do I get a notification when something sells?
 You can use the telegram bot that we have listed in the [Tools](https://github.com/hicetnunc2000/hicetnunc/wiki/Tools-made-by-the-community) section